lauringlab/variant_pipeline/tutorial/README.md

 ## 4) Modifying for your own data

 So you just got some illumina data back!
 Bully for you!
 Now to analyze it.
 Using either cyberduck, or better still, [globus](http://arc.umich.edu/flux-and-other-hpc-resources/flux/using-flux/transferring-files-with-globus-gridftp/) transfer your run data to the appropriate directory on NAS (which is backedup).
 The path to our NAS is "/nfs/med-alauring" and there are directories for raw data that are organized by year.
-(See the flux directory sctructure below)
+(See the flux directory sctructure below).
+It is a good idea to rename your directory prior to transfer so that it does not have spaces.
+Stay tuned for a uniform nomenclature for our lab.

 ### Flux directory structure